 Good Health Naturally, PLLC ~

 Strives to provide you with the latest, most effective treatment methods.
-Over the last (12) months, we have researched many cold laser treatments and devices, and have taken over 45 hours of seminars on treatment protocols with lasers.
-We concluded that lasers in the 635nm wavelength range and with variable, doctor-controlled frequency/pulse modulation, would be of enormous benefit to our patients.
-We have now had some very significant breakthroughs in treatment using the cold laser including: a woman who had low back pain since giving birth to her son 13 years ago who had almost complete relief after 3 cold laser treatments.
+We have researched many cold laser treatments and devices, and Dr. Blessley has taken over 45 hours of seminars on treatment protocols with lasers.
+He concluded that lasers in the 635nm wavelength range and with variable, doctor-controlled frequency/pulse modulation, would be of enormous benefit to our patients.
+We have now had some very significant breakthroughs in treatment using the cold laser including: a woman who had low back pain since giving birth to her son 13 years prior who had almost complete relief after 3 cold laser treatments.
 Another woman was able to turn the ignition key in her car with the right hand (she was having so much pain in the right wrist she had been turning the key with her left hand!)
 This change in symptoms occurred after only 4 laser treatments.
-We have been having neck and mid-back success, shoulder, elbow and ankle problems responding well, and headaches and dizziness often respond well.
+We have been having neck and mid-back success, shoulder, elbow and ankle problems responding well, and headaches and dizziness often respond favorably.

 There is no pain with laser treatment, and there are no known negative side effects.
 Many conditions, which have not responded to conventional treatment, respond favorably to the directed light energy and the healing frequency of the pulsed laser light.